cjzachreson/bimodal_efficacy/README.md

 Text descriptions of each method can be found in the supporting material accompanying the manuscript

 (note: a DOI will be included upon release of preprint)

+Revision notes: The directory 'revised' contains the updated set of figures after revision to the publication version of the draft.